 Studying here will see you in good company.
 Our students regularly win national awards and the acknowledgement of colleagues in the industry.

-Our Art and Design facilities are located at our Madras Street Campus in Christchurch.
+Our Art and Design facilities are located at our City Campus in Christchurch and our Timaru Campus.

 Industry and community

 Employers seek our graduates knowing they are ready to contribute their creative energy, enthusiasm and ideas from day one.

 Along with valuable work experience and intern opportunities, Ara Institute of Canterbury's industry relationships ensure we respond quickly to marketplace demands and provide the skills and qualifications employers tell us they need you to have.

 Our resources are exceptional.
 We have dedicated print facilities for traditional media like woodblock, intaglio, silkscreen and fabric printing.
 For new print media, we have digital machines for market-quality printing of large scale poster and banner projects or cut vinyls.